 Child, early and forced marriage is a harmful practice that disproportionately affects girls.
-Every year, 15 million girls are forced into early marriage.
-Imagine: that’s 1 every 2 seconds.
+Every year, 12 million girls are forced into early marriage.
+Imagine: that’s nearly 1 every 2 seconds.

 Early marriage denies girls their childhood, limits their access to education and increases their chance of teen pregnancy.